Pomaire, Clay Pottery and Gastronomy near Santiago

 Piggy banks, handicraft

-Since ancient times, clay pottery has made this village famous, surrounded by hills that have provided the necessary raw material for centuries, this has been the main activity since before the arrival of the conquistadors.
-Along its main streets are the workshops where thousands of artifacts are manufactured and offered.
-Many are the shapes that can be modeled with this noble material, from large "cantaros" (jugs), cookware, dishes, flowerpots, to small "chanchitos de greda" (clay piggy banks), which constitute an excellent souvenir, you can choose from a variety of shops and prices.
+Since ancient times, clay pottery has made this village famous.
+Surrounded by hills that have provided the necessary raw material for centuries, pottery has been the main activity here since before the arrival of the Spanish conquistadors.
+Along its main streets, workshops produce and display thousands of ceramic items.
+This noble material can be molded into a variety of forms—from large cántaros (jugs), cookware, and plates to small chanchitos de greda (clay piggy banks), which make excellent souvenirs.
+Visitors can choose from a wide range of shops and prices.

 "El Cototudo" Restaurant